rimaulana/static-route-config-generator/README.md

 I think the name itself is self explanatory

-### regions
+### filters

 by default if we run the script, it will read a online json file from Amazon prefixes (https://ip-ranges.amazonaws.com/ip-ranges.json).
-So the regions config stated here is required to filter the prefixes from which region you want to generate.
+So the filter we defined here will filter the data based on key and value we provide.
+In this example, we will get only prefixes that also has region property with the values defined.
+The limitation of the filter is that it can only work with a valid JSON data.

 ### cisco tracking